Sensor Placement for Flapping Wing Model Using Stochastic Observability Gramians: CONCLUSIONS AND FUTURE WORK

 We formulated an optimal sensor placement methodology based on the stochastic empirical Gramian and illustrated it for two systems with process noise.
 Since the problems are stochastic and non-convex, we performed Monte Carlo runs and used a metaheuristic optimization algorithm, PSO.
 We conclude that how the cost function is chosen matters, and a wise choice depends on the system structure and balances the output energy and the estimation condition.

-In light of the results from the UAV example, we plan to continue investigating how better observability metrics result in better estimation performances.
-We will also study the convex relaxation of the optimization problem (\ref{eq:noncvxprob}) for various stochastic observability Gramian-based objective functions in the future.
-Higher moments of the probabilistic distribution (variance, skewness, and so on) might also be considered while posing the optimization problem, e.g., trust levels for sensor location candidates can be determined by the variance of the unobservability metrics.
+In light of the results from the UAV example, we plan to continue investigating how better observability measures result in better estimation performances.
+We will also study the convex relaxation of the optimization problem (\ref{eq:noncvxprob}) for various objective functions in the future.
+Higher moments of the probabilistic distribution (variance, skewness, and so on) might also be considered while posing the optimization problem, e.g., trust levels for sensor location candidates can be determined by the variance of the unobservability measures.
 Such an approach would be similar to the weighted least squares used in linear batch estimation \cite{Crassidis2011} or to the distributed least squares estimation in sensor networks \cite{mehran2010}.

 A more realistic wing model can also be studied taking into account the actual wing profiles, nonuniform stiffness of the wing as in \cite{weber2023nonuniform}, and the structure of the strain-sensitive biological sensors.
 Finally, the neural spikes can be considered as the system output instead of the probability of firing, $P_\text{fire}$, and the possible sensor locations can be constrained to be on the vein of an insect wing.